EssiJunior/EssiJunior/README.md

 I am ESSI Junior
 ==============================================================================================================================

-Software developer, IT instructor and beginner graphic designer.
+Software developer, IT instructor and graphic designer(jun).
 (4 years)
 ------------------------------------------------

 Since 4 years, I've been developing web, mobile and desktop applications using python, JavaScript and php.
 I have expertise in React, React Native, Next.js, Node.js, FastAPI, Laravel, related packages and a bit of Wordpress.
 I recently worked as we fulstack developer and IT instructor.
 Much more details in my Portfolio and resume.